 Through processes of reimagination, preservation and transformation, memory allows us to narrate reality and a fictionalized memory, to look into the past, the feeling of belonging, and death.
 This video program explores the memory of what makes life tangible, and considers how both the body and nature experience, measure and translate the impact of change.
 This program includes videos by Patricia Domínguez, Jean-Jacques Martinod, and Lynne Sachs and Barbara Hammer.

->

-> A podcast in conversation with Patricia Domínguez, Jean-Jacques Martinod and Lynne Sachs will be launched in complement to the online video program.
+A podcast in conversation with Patricia Domínguez, Jean-Jacques Martinod and Lynne Sachs was launched in complement to the online video program.

->

-> La Bala de Sandoval (Jean-Jacques Martinod, 2019, 17 min 10 sec, Spanish, English subtitles)
+La Bala de Sandoval (Jean-Jacques Martinod, 2019, 17 min 10 sec, Spanish, English subtitles)

 A Month of Single Frames (Lynne Sachs and Barbara Hammer, 2019, 14 min, English)